wtertinek/Linq2Acad/.github/CONTRIBUTING.md

      git checkout -b my-fix-branch master
      ```

-4. Create your patch, **including appropriate test cases**.
+4. Create your patch.

 5. Follow our [Coding Rules](#rules).

-6. Run the full Linq2Acad test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.

-7. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
+6. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
    Adherence to these conventions is necessary because release notes are automatically generated from these messages.

      ```shell